vlonje20/dev-init-app/Installation/jenkins-installation.md

 sudo nano /etc/default/jenkins
 ```

-- Look for the line that specifies the HTTP_PORT variable.
+- Look for the line that specifies the HTTP_PORT variable. <br>
   For example, it may look like HTTP_PORT=8080.

-- Change the port number to the desired value.
+- Change the port number to the desired value. <br>
   Make sure it is a valid and available port.

-- Add a new line below HTTP_PORT=-1 to set your desired port using
+- Add a new line below HTTP_PORT=-1 to set your desired port using <br>
   the --httpPort option.
 For example:
 ```
 HTTP_PORT=-1